klopfdreh/wicket-components-playground/README.md

 * The listening port is 8000

 Wicket Java Integration:
-* Use the WebRTC classes provided in this package
+* Use the WebRTC class to display the video conference
-* The video id provided with getLocalVideoId is the one you created the Video media tag with (Important: setOutputMarkupId(true))
+* The video id defined by overriding getLocalVideoId is the one you created the Video media tag with (Important: setOutputMarkupId(true) - for the video tag)
-* With getRoomName() the name of the room is provided in which people are joining to and here they are able to speak to each other - this name can be dynamically provided from the wicket application
+* getRoomName() is used to configure the room name people are able to join to and - this name can be dynamically provided from the wicket application
-* With getSocketIOUrl() the url to the signal server should be given (Example:http://192.168.2.110:8000)
+* Use getSocketIOUrl() to configure the url to the signal server (Example:http://192.168.2.110:8000)

 Java:
 ```java